mirahari/heart-disease/README.md

 <br>

-#### Question 3: Which type of chest pain is the most prevalent in individuals with heart disease?
+#### Which type of chest pain is the most prevalent in individuals with heart disease?

 The type of chest pain contains 4 different levels[^9]:
 1. Typical angina - caused by physical exertion or emotional stress